austinblackpersonal/austinblack-webdriverio-assignment/README.md

 - `node test/utils/name_of_file.js`

-Note: This is for checkboxes.js and and dropdown.js. util.js is just for storing helper functions used throught out the project
+Note: This is for checkboxes.js and and dropdown.js. util.js is just for storing helper functions used through out the project